 According to the CDC’s 10 year study on pregnancy-related mortality, non-Hispanic black and non-Hispanic American Indian/Alaska Native women over 30 experience pregnancy-related deaths per 100,000 births at a rate four to five times higher than white women.
 In particular, chronic conditions such as hypertensive disorders contributed to more pregnancy-related deaths among non-Hispanic black and non-Hispanic American Indian/Alaska Native women than white women.
 These differences hold regardless of levels of education and geographic location.

 Households that do not always have access to enough food are referred to as food insecure.
-In 2018, the Department of Agriculture reported rates of food insecurity were higher than the national average (11.1%) for Hispanic households (16.2%), black households (21.2%), and households with children headed by a single woman (27.8%).
+In 2020, the Department of Agriculture reported rates of food insecurity were higher than the national average (10.5%) for Hispanic households (17.2%), Black households (21.7%), and households with children headed by a single woman (27.7%) and single men (16.3%).
 Food insecure households often rely on foods that are less expensive, more convenient, and less nutritious; consumption of these less nutritious foods have been linked to increases in chronic disease from high blood pressures to diabetes to cancer.

 Between states, life expectancy can vary by up to 7 years for males and 6.7 years for females.
 Even in smaller geographic areas, there can be large disparities; data from the Robert Wood Johnson Foundation illustrates life expectancy between neighborhoods in Kansas City has differed by 14 years, and by 25 years in New Orleans.
 Some determining factors of neighborhood disparities include food insecurity, violence, pollution, and the availability of resources such as hospitals, transportation options, and green spaces.